nesi/perf-training/_lessons/python-scatter/05-mpi.md

  * there are no serial sections in MPI code and hence MPI programs need to be written to run in parallel from the beginning to the end
  * some algorithms are difficult to implement efficiently with MPI due its distributed memory approach and communication overheads
  * it is easy to create "dead locks" where one or more processes get stuck waiting for a message
- * specified computing resources are occupied the whole run time, no dynamic allocation/deallocation of CPU cores
+ * the requested computing resources are occupied the whole run time, i.e. there is no dynamic allocation/deallocation of CPU cores

 ## An example of MPI work load distribution